-Now you are ready to address the external sources of your overwhelm—but from Loving Adult Presence.
-You will approach the raging river of overwhelm, but rather than jump into it, you will keep your feet grounded solidly grounded on the bank.
+Now you are ready to address the external sources of the overwhelm from a more spacious presence in yourself.
+You will approach the raging river of overwhelm, but rather than jump into it, you will keep your feet solidly grounded on the bank.

-From this place of awareness, you can take an inventory of stressors.
-But don’t do this from your head.
+From this perspective, take an inventory of the stressors that are affecting you.
+However, don’t do this from your head.
 Instead, invite your body to show you what it is most concerned about, right now.

-Once again, give your body a good 30 seconds to come up with the thing that is bothering it the most right now.
+Once again, give your body a full 30 seconds to come up with the thing that is bothering it the most right now.
 When an answer comes, jot it down on a piece of paper.
-Then wait again until the next item arises in your awareness.
+Then wait.
+Let the next item arise in your awareness.

 Resist the tendency to hurry.
-If you get impatient, and arbitrarily pick an item, you’ll be back in the river before you know it.
+If you get impatient and arbitrarily pick an item, you’ll be back in the river before you know it.
 But if you let your body sort out your list for you, you’ll notice yourself calming down more and more.
 Patiently repeat, “What wants my attention next?”
 Then wait.
-Along the way, something unexpected may happen:
+Write down each item.

 Let your body surprise you

-Sometimes we think we are overwhelmed because of all the stuff we have to do, when in reality, there is a different reason.
 Specifically, you may be overaroused because you have too many unprocessed experiences bouncing around in you.
-Deep processing is not merely a preference for sensitive people: it is a need.
-And when that need goes unmet, the constant demands of life can start to feel overwhelming.
+Deep processing is not merely a preference for sensitive people: it is a reality of our neurobiology.
+It is also a need.
+When that need goes unmet, the constant demands of life can start to feel overwhelming to us.

-I experienced this phenomenon myself in a recent Focusing partnership session.
-I felt like a chicken running around with its head cut off, rushing back and forth between half a dozen stressful topics, getting even more stressed trying to decide which one to Focus on.
+I remember experiencing this phenomenon myself in a Focusing partnership session.
+I felt like a chicken running around with its head cut off, bouncing between half a dozen stressful topics.
+I was even stressing myself trying to decide which one to Focus on.